 When I stopped participating in these practices it wasn’t because I had stopped believing the Bible.
-When I finally walked away from Churchianity (as I like to call the Institutional Church and religious Christianity) it was because of just how unbiblical pretty much all of the evangelical churches I’d ever visited actually are.
-I’ve attended any number of traditional churches back in my religious days and I can’t think of one that had leaders who taught, or even seemed to know, what the Bible actually said.
-If you attend any conservative church services at all you’ll inevitably hear the preacher telling people they need to get back to the Bible, yet if the congregation listened to him and took his statement to heart they’d quickly stop attending that church.
-In fact, I don’t believe a single first-century believer who time-travelled to the present would recognize much of anything that was practiced or preached in a modern church.
+Rather, when I finally walked away from Churchianity, as I like to call the Institutional Church and religious/conservative/“orthodox” Christianity (as opposed to the religionless/liberal/“heretical” Christianity I believe the Bible teaches), it was because of just how unbiblical pretty much all of the Institutional Churches I’d ever visited actually are.
+I’ve attended any number of traditional churches back in my religious days and I can’t think of one that had leaders who taught, or even seemed to know, what is actually written in the Bible.
+If you attend any conservative church services at all you’ll inevitably hear the preacher telling people they need to get back to the Bible, yet if the congregation listened to him and took his statement to heart they’d quickly stop attending that congregation.
+In fact, I don’t believe a single first-century believer would recognize much of anything that is practiced or preached in a modern church building.

+For instance, you’ve probably been taught that premarital sex is a sin.
+While there definitely are sexual acts that would be frowned upon today, this doesn’t seem to be one of them.
 The primary reason that most religious Christians are so against premarital sex is one little word: fornication.
 Depending on your English translation, you’ll find fornication criticized as a very bad thing that one should flee, and if you look fornication up in an English dictionary you will indeed find that it means sexual intercourse between unmarried partners.
-The problem is, the word translated as “fornication” in the Bible is the Greek word porneia (πορνεία), which does not literally translate as “premarital sex” the way the most Christians believe it does.
+The problem is, the word translated as “fornication” in the Bible is the Greek word porneia (πορνεία), which does not literally translate to “premarital sex” as most Christians believe it does.
 In fact, it’s generally agreed that the most accurate translation of porneia is “illicit sexual activity” (or “illegal sexual activity”).

-The truth is, the word porneia actually had multiple meanings, depending on the context it was being used in.
-It is believed that it spoke of sexual idolatry in some cases, referring to sleeping with temple prostitutes in order to worship other gods.
-It could also be used in reference to sexual practices that actually were forbidden in the Old Testament, such as incest or bestiality.
-There also could have been a spiritual meaning to the word in some cases, having nothing to do with physical sex at all.
+The truth is, the word porneia actually had multiple meanings, depending on how the word was being used.
+It spoke of sexual idolatry in some cases, referring to sleeping with temple prostitutes who did so as a part of worshiping other gods.
+It could also be used in reference to sexual practices that actually were considered illicit by the culture in question, practices such as incest, for example.
+There was also a spiritual meaning to the word, having nothing to do with physical sex at all.

 The one thing it never meant, however, is premarital sex, or at least there’s zero reason to believe it did, despite the fact that your parents and pastor would probably prefer you believed it did.
 Of course, they likely only think they want you to.
 If they understood just how many STIs and unwanted pregnancies this teaching is responsible for, they might change their minds.
 The idea that premarital sex is sinful causes many parents to actively make sure their kids don’t learn about condoms and birth control, but since an equal number of Christians have just as much premarital sex as non-Christians (the religious can’t fight nature and biology any more than the rest of the world can), only without any knowledge of how to minimize the potential risks, young people in conservative areas or with religious parents tend to end up with more diseases and unwanted pregnancies than those who don’t.